Instructor Course Evaluation (ICE)

 - Statement of Purpose and Procedures - to be read by the Student Evaluation Administrator after the instructor has left the classroom

-- Chair of Senate: Dr. Don Naulls, Department of Political Science
+- Chair of Senate: Dr. Karen Grandy, Department of Marketing and Communications

 - Instructor/Course Evaluation Form